needle-mirror/com.unity.cloud.assets/Documentation~/use-case-search-across-projects-assets.md

-# Use case: Search Assets across projects
+# Use case: Search assets across projects

 You can use the Unity Cloud Assets package to filter assets across projects based on a set of search criteria.